 In addition to the service immersion programs that take place during summer, there are many other great opportunities for our Seniors to fulfill their 50-hour Senior service requirement, such as a guided project through the Christian Service Summer Course, an Independent Study, and summer camps for youth in need.
 For each of our summer programs, we require “direct contact with a marginalized community” while also providing a reflection component that allows our students to discern why service is important, how their faith can be strengthened, and how they can truly become “A Man for Others.”
-Information on applications and deadlines for students may be accessed at the links further down this page:
+Information on applications and deadlines for students will be available early in the second semester.

-PLEASE NOTE: While we encourage a lifetime of service, only students entering their Senior year who are pre-approved by Mrs. Barnes during Spring 2017 for the Christian Service Summer Course, an Independent Study, a service camp or a JHS immersion, complete the course paperwork, and pay the course fee will be granted credit for the hours they volunteer during Summer 2017.
-All assignments are due within 7 days of return from the immersion, camp or completion of service or July 28, whichever comes first.
+PLEASE NOTE: While we encourage a lifetime of service, only students entering their Senior year who are pre-approved by Mrs. Barnes during Spring 2018 for the Christian Service Summer Course, an Independent Study, or a JHS immersion experience, complete the course paperwork, and pay the course fee will be granted credit for the hours they volunteer during Summer 2018.
+All assignments are due within 7 days of return from the immersion, or completion of service or July 28, whichever comes first.

 Rising Seniors who opt not to pursue Summer service will be enrolled in the 3rd period Christian Service course during the 2018-2019 school year.